 Question: How do I file a Family “F” case?

-Answer: Family Case packets may be picked up in the Self Help Center located in the third floor Law Library.
-Forms must be chosen to fit the litigant's situation.
+Answer: Forms are available in the Self Help Center located in the Law Library on the third-floor of the courthouse or go to Family Court Forms for a complete list of all available forms.
+Forms must be chosen to fit the litigant’s situation.

 The case will then be assigned the next appropriate First Return Court date or Case Management date.